 I cannot say what tax and state aid increases would be necessary to sustain services in New Jersey, but given that New York State school districts spend more than New Jersey school districts and New York State's minimum wage was already higher than New Jersey's, the tax increase for NJ districts of $15 an hour would be greater than the 2.6% increase projected for New York State.

-The legislative Democrats and Phil Murphy would have a multiyear rollout period for $15 an hour, but still, even if this 78% increase is paced out over five years, it is still adding another 0.5% annually to the tax levy increase, a huge difficulty for many districts whose costs even without a new wage mandate.
+The legislative Democrats and Phil Murphy would have a multiyear rollout period for $15 an hour, but still, even if this 78% increase is paced out over five years, it is still adding another 0.5% annually to the tax levy increase, a significant difficulty for many districts.

 If Phil Murphy and the Democrats want to increase the minimum wage they will have to change the tax cap law and increase state aid.
 Phil Murphy is against a tax cap, but I don't know if the rest of the Democratic Party is with him.
 Phil Murphy says he is for "implementing that formula" (SFRA), but he has given no budgetary pathway for doing so and even if he is able to fund SFRA, a third of NJ districts would not gain any aid because they are already overaided.

-Increasing the minimum wage would also add costs for the State of New Jersey too, since many employees in state-funded healthcare get less than $15 an hour now.
+Increasing the minimum wage would also add costs for the State of New Jersey too, since many state employees and employees of state-funded agencies get less than $15 an hour now.
+One important group of state-funded workers earning less than $15 is home healthcare aides.
 California's own state and local increases for $15 per hour for home health aides were estimated at $3 billion, which, if New Jersey's state costs increased proportionally, would be about $700 million.

 A $15 an hour minimum wage is a beautiful impulse morally.
 People who keep their jobs and start to make $15 an hour would benefit.

-HOWEVER, there are tradeoffs that must be acknowledged and the state, school districts, and other public agencies must prepare for the tax increases that $15 will require.
+HOWEVER, there are tradeoffs that must be acknowledged and the state, school districts, and other public agencies must prepare for the tax increases that $15 will require to pay for their own employees and higher purchase prices for some products they buy.
 NJ has to have a realistic plan to increase state aid and increase the tax cap if $15 an hour is to be workable without layoffs.

 Phil Murphy Overpromises